 Dan) As I have said many times on the Podcast, I can never thank Bill enough for starting this whole adventure.
 It has been life changing on so many levels.
-I could never have imagined meeting so many of these idols that I had growing up watching Star Trek and talking to them about their experiences.
+I could never have imagined meeting so many of these idols that I had grown up watching Star Trek and talking to them about their experiences.

 I never dreamed I would have been welcomed into such a vast family as fandom and met so many amazing people that I love dearly.
-I would never have dreamed of actually sitting in THE captain’s chair of THE original Enterprise when visiting the set of Star Trek Continues, which was literally a “Jesus’ moment for me.
+I would never have dreamed of actually sitting in the captain’s chair of The Original Enterprise when visiting the set of Star Trek Continues, which was literally a “Jesus’ moment for me.
 I have no regrets at all and I do not think I ever will.
 This has been an experience unlike any other and I will always be eternally grateful to my podcast partner and best friend Bill Smith for making it a reality.
 I think Bill may regret his comment now, but hey, that’s him.

 Bill) Nah…not so much.